-1 An annual International Rifle Match shall take place between England, Scotland, Ireland and Wales.

-2 The competitors shall be eight in number on behalf of each nationality, together with two reserve men to each team.

-- 3 a The test of nationality shall be either: - i Country of birth, or - ii Descent from parents or grandparents who were qualified by country of birth, or - iii Country of residence for a continuous period of not less than five years immediately preceding the date of the match. - b A person who has been a member of a team of one of the nationalities specified in Rule 1 in the National Match or in any match under the direction or control of the NRA shall not thereafter be eligible to shoot for another nationality in the Elcho Match. - c A person who has been a team member for a particular country under the rules in force at that time shall remain qualified to shoot for that country in perpetuity.

-4 The match shall be shot every year at the annual meeting of the National Rifle Association.

-5 The English Eight Club, the Irish Rifle Club (Bisley), the National Rifle Club of Scotland and the Welsh Rifle Association shall each elect a captain who shall be responsible on behalf of his nationality for the conduct of all arrangements and correspondence relating to the conduct of the match, and for the selection of the team to represent his nationality in the match each year.
+- 1 An annual International Rifle Match shall take place between England, Scotland, Ireland and Wales. - 2 The competitors shall be eight in number on behalf of each nationality, together with two reserve men to each team. - 3 a The test of nationality shall be either: - i Country of birth, or - ii Descent from parents or grandparents who were qualified by country of birth, or - iii Country of residence for a continuous period of not less than five years immediately preceding the date of the match. - b A person who has been a member of a team of one of the nationalities specified in Rule 1 in the National Match or in any match under the direction or control of the NRA shall not thereafter be eligible to shoot for another nationality in the Elcho Match. - c A person who has been a team member for a particular country under the rules in force at that time shall remain qualified to shoot for that country in perpetuity. - 4 The match shall be shot every year at the annual meeting of the National Rifle Association. - The English Eight Club, the Irish Rifle Club (Bisley), the National Rifle Club of Scotland and the Welsh Rifle Association shall each elect a captain who shall be responsible on behalf of his nationality for the conduct of all arrangements and correspondence relating to the conduct of the match, and for the selection of the team to represent his nationality in the match each year.
 Each nationality shall be responsible for advising the other nationalities and the National Rifle Association of their current captain.
-Each captain may nominate a substitute to replace him in case of his temporary inability to act and shall appoint an adjutant to assist him in the performance of his duties.

-6 The Elcho Challenge Shield shall be the prize annually shot for in the International Match.
+Each captain may nominate a substitute to replace him in case of his temporary inability to act and shall appoint an adjutant to assist him in the performance of his duties. - 6 The Elcho Challenge Shield shall be the prize annually shot for in the International Match.
 It shall be kept in some conspicuous place in the country represented by the winning team.
-Each member of the winning team, runnerup and third-placed teams shall be presented with a miniature of the Elcho Shield.

-7 An umpire for the match shall be previously agreed upon by the four captains.
+Each member of the winning team, runner-up and third-placed teams shall be presented with a miniature of the Elcho Shield. - 7 An umpire for the match shall be previously agreed upon by the four captains. - 8 New regulations for the match may be made, and existing regulations may be amended or cancelled with the unanimous consent of the four captains, subject to the approval of the Council of the National Rifle Association.